gdams/website-v2-1/README.md

 ## Configuring the build

-`gatsby-config.js` is effectively your build script and `gatsby-node.js` is where the Asciidoc rendering takes place.
+`gatsby-config.js` is effectively your build script and `gatsby-node.js` is where the MDX rendering takes place.

 ## How to contribute